primait/event_sourcing.rs/README.md

 ## Usage

-In this section is presented the integration of this library into your application, enabling you to kickstart CQRS/Event sourcing implementation.
+This section presents the integration of the library into your application, enabling you to kickstart a CQRS/Event sourcing implementation.

 ### Event sourcing